 Nationally, states did not require keeping vital statistics until the 1910s to 1920s.

-Delaware required recording of vital statistics in 1913, though towns or counties kept records before then.
+Delaware required recording of vital statistics in 1913, though towns, counties, and churches kept records before then.
 In Delaware, most historical vital records are kept at the Delaware Public Archives.
 Some of these records have been digitized.

 Ancestry Library Edition database